rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Resistance_System_Control.md

 #### Mountability

 The PCB layout must account for the need to mount the circuit within its housing.
-To meet this constraint, screw holes were included in the PCB layout.

 #### Stability

 The device must operate without becoming unstable.
-To meet this constraint, the Arduino can be programmed to provide PID compensation [1].
-Pololu provides a configuration file for controlling their actuators which contains PID constants usable for controlling the device in a stable manner [2], so the work required to tune the controller will likely be minimal.

 #### Resolution